 1. Overall Description:

-SA2 would like to thank 5G-ACIA for their LS (S2-2300009).
-In response to the actions to 3GPP:
+SA2 would like to thank 5G-ACIA for their LS (S2-2300009). and would like to provide the following reply.

-5G-ACIA kindly asks 3GPP to take note of the identified gaps and limitations in Rel-17 specifications for considerations in the ongoing and future activities of 3GPP.
+SA2 and most other 3GPP working groups are currently busy completing Release 18, SA1 is in the process of completing Release 19 while the Study proposal for R19 for other WG groups is plan to be approved in Q3 SA plenary and discussed in each WGs based on their plan from Q2.

+SA2 would like to inform 5G ACIA that whether the identified gaps may be solved in future releases will be considered per 3GPP working procedure.

 SA2 would like to point out that 3GPP SA2 has analylized those identified gaps and limitations, and the result of our findings are outlined in the last column of the following tables: